Dunosis/dunosis-docs/docs/code/backend/bytestash.md

 # ByteStash Docs

 ## 1. Introduction
-### What is ByteStash?
+### What is Bytestash?
-ByteStash is an open-source platform where developers can save and share reusable code snippets.
-Whether you're working in HTML, CSS, JavaScript, Python, Ruby, or many other languages, ByteStash helps you organize your most useful code and keep it accessible.
+Bytestash is an open-source platform where developers can save and share reusable code snippets.
+Whether you're working in HTML, CSS, JavaScript, Python, Ruby, or many other languages, Bytestash helps you organize your most useful code and keep it accessible.
 Snippets can be kept private for personal use or made public to share knowledge with the community.

 ### Purpose of the platform
-The main goal of ByteStash is to simplify how developers manage frequently used code.
+The main goal of Bytestash is to simplify how developers manage frequently used code.
 It eliminates the need to search through old projects or scattered notes by centralizing snippets in one accessible location.
-Additionally, ByteStash fosters collaboration by allowing users to share public snippets with the community, making it easier to reuse trusted, well-documented code.
+Additionally, Bytestash fosters collaboration by allowing users to share public snippets with the community, making it easier to reuse trusted, well-documented code.

 ### Target audience
 - **Software developers** looking to organize their code snippets.